wme7/LaTeX_beamer/README.md

 LaTex Beamer module's sample files and figures:

 ## Goal:
-Build a simple presentation that contains:
+To build a simple presentation to become familiar with:
-- S1 : Title page
+- S1 : Title page,
-- S1 : Outline page
+- S1 : Outline page,
-- S1 : Introduction with Loren Lipsum
-- S1 : A frame that contains a list
+- S1 : Frame with a figures,
-- S1 : A frame that contains a table
+- S1 : Frame with a tables,
-- S1 : A frame with blocks
+- S1 : Frame with blocks,
-- S1 : A frame with a code
+- S1 : Frame with multiple columns,
-- S1 : A two-column frame that contains a figure
+- S1 : Frame with breaks,

-- S2 : A frame with list with overlays
+- S2 : Frame with a code,
-- S2 : A frame with figures overlays
+- S2 : Frame with figures overlays,
-- S3 : A frame with breaks
+- S2 : The metropolis theme,

-- S3 : Introduce Fotenotes
+- S3 : Fotenotes and
-- S3 : Build a Bibliography with bibtex
+- S3 : The Bibliography with bibtex.

 ## Starting hint:
 ```latex